getoptimum/optimum-dev-setup-guide/readme.md

 There are 2 possible ways of using it

-1. Use Gateway (which connects to all the p2p node and give you results based on threshold e.g.; (1-100%) node received it or not)
+1. Gateway (which connects to all the p2p node and give you response based on threshold e.g.; (1-100%) node received the message or not)
-2. P2P nodes where you can interact with P2P node directly **important Gateway**
+2. P2P nodes where you can interact with P2P node directly

 ## Gateway API